tmhglnd/mercury/docs/02-instrument.md

 ## program

 Send program change messages to the specified midi channel of the instrument.
 The channel number is based on the `out()` method (see above).
 The default channel `1` is used if no channel is selected.
 The program change value is an integer from `0` - `127` and can be sequenced as a list.
 If no value is provided there is no program change send.
+The value is **only** send when it changes based on the previous value.
+This is done because some midi devices react every time a program change is received (for example cutting of notes), even if the value stays the same.

 **arguments**